Blog

 Another recent clinical trial found that consuming whey protein 30 minutes before a meal significantly lowered postprandial blood glucose levels in both women with gestational diabetes (GDM) and those with normal glucose tolerance.
 The study also noted a rapid increase in insulin, GIP, and GLP-1 after whey consumption.
 These results highlight whey's immediate benefit but call for long-term research on its impact during GDM pregnancies.

 Whey protein is generally considered beneficial for individuals with diabetes due to its ability to stimulate insulin without significantly raising blood glucose levels.
-It may also aid in appetite regulation and weight management, both crucial for diabetes control.
-A 2015 study published in Diabetes Care found that consuming whey protein before meals helped improve post-meal blood glucose levels in individuals with type 2 diabetes.
+It may also aid in appetite regulation and weight management, both of which are crucial for diabetes control.
+A 2015 study published in Diabetes Care indicated that consuming whey protein before meals improved post-meal blood glucose levels in individuals with type 2 diabetes.

 Some studies suggest that excessive or frequent whey protein intake, especially without physical activity, may contribute to hyperinsulinemia.
 Over time, this could impair insulin sensitivity.
 However, other research suggests the opposite: when used moderately and as part of a balanced diet, whey protein can improve body composition and enhance insulin sensitivity.